Sebastian Roloff: Political career

+Early beginnings

 Roloff joined the SPD in 1999.
 He held several positions on the local level as well as being deputy federal chairman of the social democratic youth organization Jusos from 2011 until 2013.
 While studying, he was active in the students' union, being the chair of the students' parliament at the University of Regensburg from 2005 until 2008.
-In 2017 he ran for parliament in the constituency of Munich south for the first time and was elected to the Bundestag in the 2021 elections.
+In 2017 he ran for parliament in the constituency of Munich south for the first time.

+Member of the German Parliament, 2021–present

+Roloff was first elected to the Bundestag in the 2021 elections.

 In parliament, Roloff has since been serving on the Committee on Economic Affairs.
 In this capacity, he is his parliamentary group’s rapporteur on self-employment and postal services, for the air and space industry, materials, the building industry, reduction of bureaucracy, competition law, transformation of the car industry and principles of economical policy.
 He is a deputy member of the Committee on Legal Affairs and a deputy member of the Committee for the Scrutiny of Elections, Immunity, and the Rules of Procedure.

 Within his parliamentary group, Roloff belongs to the Parliamentary Left, a left-wing movement.
 In September 2021 he was elected co-chair of the left wing of the social democratic party Forum DL 21.

+In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats (CDU together with the Bavarian CSU) and the SPD following the 2025 German elections, Roloff was part of the SPD delegation in the working group on economic affairs, industry and tourism, led by Jens Spahn, Hansjörg Durz and Alexander Schweitzer.